 Ten years later, when Saucedo turned to art as a way to process the terror, loss, grief, and destruction, he rejected his usual materials.
 Instead of steel and stone, he used lighter materials, creating a series of 10 ethereal paper works, one for each year since his brother’s death.
 Three of these are on display.

-Christopher Saucedo created these images by pressing layers of fine white linen pulp onto a large blue field of handmade paper.
-The forms seem to be floating clouds, but on closer inspection can be viewed as ethereal representations of the World Trade Center.
+Saucedo created these images by pressing layers of fine white linen pulp onto a large blue field of handmade paper.
+The forms seem to be floating clouds, but on closer inspection can be seen as an ethereal representation of the World Trade Center.

 After Christopher Saucedo’s brother Gregory Thomas Saucedo was killed on September 11, 2001, the artist faced two natural disasters: Hurricane Katrina in New Orleans in 2005 and Hurricane Sandy in New York in 2012.
 In the aftermath of each of these calamities, Saucedo turned to art to help make sense of his experience.
 Primarily a sculptor, Saucedo typically uses materials such as steel, wood, and cast metal, but also creates drawings and works in mixed media.
 His art frequently explores themes of loss and survival.

 Saucedo remembers the week following September 11, 2001, when he and his family waited for news about his younger brother, Gregory Saucedo, who responded to the 9/11 terrorist attacks with his firehouse, FDNY ladder 5.